Campaign of the Month: August 2014

-The Domains of Jurgen and his vassal princes were originally centred in Saxony, and by the Year of Our Lord 1150, many of the other princes of the region had also joined the faction.
-This was established through the energy and drive of the ancillae among Jurgen’s supporters, who moved far quicker than their entrenched elder rivals could follow.
-However, not a few of these elders saw the writing on the wall and joined the faction of their own accord due to a lack of leadership in the wake of the the disappearance of the methuselah known as Erik Eigermann, whom had been the traditional Lord of the region, around the Year of Our Lord 1140.
+The domains of Jürgen and his vassal princes were originally centred in Saxony, and by the Year of Our Lord 1150, many of the other princes of the region had also joined the faction.
+This was established through the energy and drive of the ancillae among Jürgen’s supporters, who moved far quicker than their entrenched elder rivals could follow.
+However, not a few of these elders saw the writing on the wall and joined the faction of their own accord due to a lack of leadership in the wake of the the disappearance of the methuselah known as Erik Eigermann, who had been the traditional Lord of the region, around the Year of Our Lord 1140.

-Jürgen claimed that he had a certain legitimacy to his claim, as Eigermann is (or was) his grandsire, though the supporters of Ilse Reinegger, Erik’s most recent Embrace and favoured childe, vociferously disagreed.
+Jürgen claimed that he had a certain legitimacy to his claim, by virtue of claiming that Eigermann is (or was) his grandsire, though the supporters of Ilse Reinegger,* Erik’s* most recent Embrace and favoured childe, vociferously disagreed.
 While Lord Jürgen had hoped to join the 2nd Crusade, he was obliged to spend most of the 5th, 6th and 7th decades of the 12th century ensuring that his claim over the Duchy of Saxony (in Hardestadt’s name, of course) was secure.
-Ilse, more interested in maneuvering for control of the emerging political entity of Brandenburg but unwilling to cede territory in the north, met him at every turn from her own Domain near the hamlet of Spandau, and the intrigue between the the two is still the talk of many courts in Western Europe.
+Ilse, more interested in maneuvering for control of the emerging political entity of Brandenburg but unwilling to cede territory in the north, met him at every turn from her own domain near the hamlet of Spandau, and the intrigue between the the two is still the talk of many courts in Western Europe.

 A city of his own